kkelly18/flask-on-predix/README.md

 v2.0 - Implement a Restful API as simply as possible, still using Flask Web Server (toy)

 v1.0 - Simplest (toy) Flask application possible on Predix

+#### Release v4.1
+Migrate schema, implement resource to POST and GET data.

+Implement Flask-SQLAlchemy migration support.
+See Flask-migrations doc.
+There are three steps:
+- Define SQLAlchemy models in app/models.py.
+- Create migrations from models. \
+`$python manage.py db init` creates the migrations folder and machinery.
+Run at dev time, outside of the app. \
+`$python manage.py db migrate` populates migrations folder to be applied at app start time.
+- Apply migrations to the database. \
+`$python manage.py db upgrade` runs before app startup.
+Incorporate in Procfile web server startup command line.

 #### Release v4.0
 Bind to Predix Postgres Database service.